THE FAIRY TALE: La Belle et La Bête (Beauty and the Beast) by Madame de Villeneuve

 Love French Cinema?
 Don’t miss my review of the fabulous and romantic film Populaire

 ABOUT FAIRIES, WITCHES, AND GODS!
 OH MY!: This new column focuses on elements of fairy tales, folk tales and mythology used in literature, film and television.
-This may include posts from us or even guest posts from experts and/or authors talking about a tale or myth that influenced their story.If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+This may include posts from us or even guest posts from experts and/or authors talking about a tale or myth that influenced their story.Pin this article to read later!
+And make sure to follow us on Pinterest.